Working together: A toolkit for campaigns collaboration across the public sector

 There are four levels of partnering.
 These are not necessarily static; collaborations need to be responsive to changes in circumstance – some collaborations that begin as exercises in information sharing can later lead to more formal and extensive campaigns collaboration.

 Working together does not necessarily need to involve joint activity.
 Effective collaborations can occur when information is shared between organisations.
-This could be a Department sharing audience insight and campaign evaluation with a Local Authority to help them better target a local campaign, it could be local information on neighbourhoods being shared with Departments to effectively target outdoor advertising spend.
+This could be a Department sharing audience insight and campaign evaluation with a Local Authority to help them better target a local campaign, it could be local information on neighbourhoods being shared with Departments to effectively target outdoor advertising spending.

 “I’m along for the ride” – here the activity is conceived and delivered without the input of both parties, with one organisation agreeing to help the other achieve its objectives.
 This may involve stakeholders and partners pushing out content when it is provided by another organisation, using their channels to help increase audience reach.
-This can be achieved relatively quickly using digital content and social media channels and appropriate for shorter-term or tactical activity.
+This can be achieved relatively quickly using digital content and social media channels and is appropriate for shorter-term or tactical activity.
 It requires both organisations to support a shared objective.

-“I’ll work on your goal” – where organisations share a common goal but priorities differ, one organisation may choose to “piggy back” on the other’s campaign.
+“I’ll work on your goal” – where organisations share a common goal but priorities differ, one organisation may choose to “piggyback” on the other’s campaign.
 This may involve them using shared content provided, or creating content to the other organisation’s brief to help achieve the

 goal, while minimising their own resource commitment.
 It still requires significant advance notice for partners to build into their communications planning when resources are being allocated.